GoodManWEN/aioredlock-py/docs/source/api_manual/moduleinterface.rst

 .. function:: is_locked(self) -> bool

-    Check if the lock is currently engaged by the instance itself.
+    Check if the lock is currently engaged by the instance itself.\

+    .. versionadded:: 0.1.4

--- function:: uuid(self) -> str
+.. function:: uuid(self) -> str

     Return self lock identity uuid string.

-    .. versionadded:: 0.1.0
+    .. versionadded:: 0.1.4